 March 8, International Women's Day, is known as Festa della Donna in Italy.
 It is often celebrated by groups of women leaving the men at home and going out to dinner together.
 So if you want to eat at a particular restaurant in Venice on March 8, it's a good idea to make a reservation in advance.
 Some restaurants serve a special menu on this day, too.

 Holy Week and Easter

 The Feast Day of Saint Joseph (the father of Jesus) is also known as Father's Day in Italy.
 Traditions on this day include children giving gifts to their fathers and the consumption of zeppole (a sweet, filled pastry, similar to a doughnut).

 Opera and Classical Music Performances

 Because so much classical and opera music was written in or set in Venice, it's one of the great cities in Europe in which to see a performance.
 Venice's legendary opera house, La Fenice, stages performances year-round.
 If you're not ready to spend €100 or more on an opera or classical performance, there are less expensive performances in churches and music schools across the city.
 On Venice's busier streets, you'll encounter people in elaborate period costumes trying to sell you tickets to these performances.
 An evening spent at one of these concerts can be equally enchanting as a more costly performance.

 One-off shows and exhibits

-As a city packed full of museums, theatres, bars and performance and exhibit spaces, Venice presents and exciting cultural calendar that changes from year-to-year.
+As a city packed full of museums, theatres, bars, and performance and exhibit spaces, Venice presents an exciting cultural calendar that changes from year-to-year.
 VeneziaUnica is a good resource for finding of-the-moment concerts, events, and exhibits during your stay in the city.